The Abrahamic Center Mission

 - Patriarch of the three great monotheistic traditions – Judaism, Christianity and Islam;

 - Paragon of hospitality and welcoming the “Other;” and

 - Prophet of social justice and peace.

-Rev. Thomas Chillikulam, S.J. – Associate Pastor, Gesu Parish, University Heights, OH
+- Rev. Thomas Chillikulam, S.J. – Associate Pastor, Gesu Parish, University Heights, Ohio

-Murat Gurer – Business Development & Client Engagement
+- Murat Gurer – Business Development and Client Engagement

-Fareed Siddiq CFP – Executive Director, Portfolio Management Director, Financial Advisor at Morgan Stanley
+- Fareed Siddiq, CFP – Executive Director, Portfolio Management Director, Financial Advisor, Morgan Stanley

-Thomas Uthup – Founder & President, Friends of United Nations Alliance of Civilizations,
+- Thomas Uthup – Founder and President, Friends of United Nations Alliance of Civilizations

 Ex Officio Members